ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

   ```

-The tests above provide great examples on how `State` and `Assertion` are used
+The tests above provide great examples on how `State` and `Assertion` are used.
 In particular:

 - `State`: in some cases, we don't need to pass in state if `Action` errors